These Are The 4 Easiest Steps to The Best Marketing Assessment Plans

-Less than 25% of your website visitors are interested in talking to a sales person.
+Less than 25% of your website visitors are interested in actually talking to a salesperson.

-In fact, Google’s ZMOT study found that the average buyer consumes 11 pieces of content before making a decision on who to call.
+In fact, Google’s ZMOT study found that the average buyer consumes 11 pieces of content before making a decision on whom to call.

-"Do you even know what information they are seeking through the different stages of their buyer's journey?"
+"Do you even know what information your potential buyers are seeking through the different stages of their buyer's journey?"

 A website visitor must be motivated in some way to act on your website in order to become a lead.

 "What are the “calls-to-action” (CTAs) that you have implemented on your website to convert your website visitors to a lead?"

 "Do your CTAs go to a Landing Page that sells your visitor on the value of downloading a piece of content, signing up for a newsletter, or requesting a demo or consultation?"

 What marketing and sales content assets and offers do you currently have?